Leadership feels compressed in ways people don’t always see. Too much demand. Too much complexity. Lots of risk. Not enough space to think.

 The deeper roots

-I’ve spent nearly 20 years in capability development, grounded in bioethics and health law, helping people navigate big change in complex, regulated systems.
+I’ve spent nearly 15 years working in capability development, grounded in bioethics and health law, inside complex systems.

 Where I stand